 Thanks to the sensors and ongoing verification of the equipment condition, we have a much better insight into its operation, so that technicians are better prepared to solve problems even before they arise.
 By setting appropriate parameters for the equipment connected to the network, alarm signals for employees can be generated in case of exceeding them.
 Using the right software, technicians can also access maintenance history data, customer information, warranty details and other information they need to do their job.

-Knowing the details of how the hardware works in real time thanks to multiple IoT sensors, allows service technicians to increase availability and extend failure-free operations because continuous monitoring allows service work to be transformed into more proactive than reactive - ensuring that service technicians respond to alarms and resolve problems with the hardware before it fails.
+Knowing the details of how the hardware works in real time thanks to multiple IoT sensors installed in real estate, allows service technicians to increase availability and extend failure-free operations because continuous monitoring allows service work to be transformed into more proactive than reactive - ensuring that service technicians respond to alarms and resolve problems with the hardware before it fails.

 Thanks to various sensors and automatic data transfer, we can monitor and adjust parameters such as room temperature, availability of conference rooms, the need to supplement toilet hygiene measures or minimize equipment failure.
 This ensures the building's usability at the highest possible level, allowing its users to focus on the matters most important to them, instead of reporting defects or the wrong humidity conditions in their office space.